priyankasaha-bit/KMART-Retail-dashboard/README.md

 📊**Key Insights**

 KMART is one of the leading retail stores in Australia.
-Behind the shelves of Kmart lies many hidden narratives- While digging deep, I unearthed some interesting facts about this store:
+Behind the shelves of Kmart lies many hidden narratives- while digging deep, I unearthed some interesting facts about this store:

 🔥 While KMART ONLINE only makes up 29% of transactions, it likely contributes a disproportionately high share of large-value sales- particularly in the category of clothing and fashion which occupies roughly 21.9% of the total online share.